KatrinaaDing/RMI-Shared-Whiteboard/README.md

 ## **Features**

 The application allows users to create and join remote room, perform drawing on a whiteboard and chat together without noticeable delay.
 The application also support participants management and room data import and export.
-Detailed features are stated asa below:
+Detailed features are stated as below:

 1. **As a Room Administrator**, a user:
    1. Has the ability to create a room.